 Julius’ previous roles include being a healthcare worker and educator in complex environments, from universities and hospitals to developing countries and war zones.
 In his spare time he enjoys pottery and photography – he’s even been shortlisted in photography competitions.

-As an active trustee of Bucks charity the Oasis Partnership, Liz is closely connected to the reality of unmet need in the local area, in particular rough sleeping, and sees the work of small charities as vital to changing lives in a real and immediate way.
-Liz is a huge believer in the power and importance of the voluntary sector as a vehicle for social justice and a catalyst for change and is keen to explore ways that charities can find new ways to work with the private and public sector to make things better.
+As an active trustee of Bucks charity, the Oasis Partnership, Liz is closely connected to the reality of unmet need in the local area, in particular rough sleeping, and sees the work of small charities as vital to changing lives in a real and immediate way.
+Liz is a huge believer in the power and importance of the voluntary sector as a vehicle for social justice and a catalyst for change, and keen to explore ways that charities can find new ways to work with the private and public sector to make things better.

 Liz lives in Wendover and is mum to two mischievous little boys, who keep her extremely busy.

 Ambassador for Physical & Mental Health, Wellbeing & Safety